Crispy Air Fryer Steak Fries

 This post may contain affiliate links.
 As an Amazon Associate, I earn from qualifying purchases.

-These air fryer potato wedges will be one of your favorite recipes to serve alongside cheeseburgers, meatball sliders and crunchy fried chicken.
-They're healthier than deep frying and will definitely satisfy the potato lovers in your family.
+These steak fries will be one of your favorite recipes to serve alongside cheeseburgers, meatball sliders and crunchy fried chicken.
+They're tender on the inside and crunchy on the outside which will definitely satisfy the potato lovers in your family.

 Simple ingredients make easy recipes.
 There's a good chance you have all of these ingredients in your pantry at home!
 See recipe card for quantities.